shaharyakir/tontutorials/docs/03-client/mainnet.md

 }
 ```

-useTonClient - will help us interact with TON
+useTonClient - will help us interact with TON.
+Put it under `src/hooks/useTonClient.ts`.

 ```ts
 import { getHttpEndpoint } from "@orbs-network/ton-access";